nesi/hpc-intro-dl/docs/install.md

     In case of doubt, please check our [dedicated support page](https://support.nesi.org.nz/hc/en-gb/articles/360001580415-Miniconda3).

 ## Apptainer Container

+The last option we will explore in this section is *containers*.
+Containers provide a very lightweight way to run a complete Linux virtual machine isolated from the host environment, with little performance impact.

+*Docker* is the most well known container runtime but many others exist.
+For historical and security reasons, alternative runtimes have been developed in the HPC world, as we can't give administrator rights to users.
+On NeSI, we use *Singularity* and *Apptainer*, which are compatible with Docker containers.

 TODO Apptainer, maybe just mention and show an example container pre-pulled?